 My take-away: err on the side of caution.
 Avoid where you can.
-Postpone parties and gatherings unless you feel assured that others health won’t be compromised.
-Unfortunately, this means forgoing playdates.
-Read more here
+Postpone parties and gatherings unless you feel assured that others’ health won’t be compromised.

 How should I talk to my kids about the virus?

 Many children are hearing bits of the news, stories from friends and then making assumptions.
-While we want to inform and ease our children’s fears, it’s important to procede mindfully.
+While we want to inform and ease our children’s fears, it’s important to proceed mindfully.

 No matter what world event is unfolding it is best to ask your child if he has any questions surrounding the current event.
 Specifically, has she heard what is going on?
 Does she have questions?
 What does she know?